-- 5 reports (detail)1 report (summary)18 reports (summary and detail)2 reports (summary and detail)7 reports (summary and detail)

-- 1 report (detail)

-- 1 report (detail)
+- Release reports by adipose clip: 1 report (summary). - Recovery reports by tag code: 18 reports (summary and detail). - Recovery reports by tag list: 2 reports (summary and detail). - Recovery reports by hatchery of release: 7 reports (summary and detail) - Catch / Sample reports: 1 report (detail) - Location reports: 1 report (detail)

 The RMIS Analysis Reporting System was developed to facilitate the analysis of coastwide salmon recovery information in terms of actual geographic areas used for management of the various fisheries.
 It refers to a version of the CWT database that is summarized by tag code, "management-fishery" units, and age class of returning fish.
-RMIS Analysis allows the user to auto-generate and maintain lists of tag codes based on various criteria - such as morphological characteristics of the fish releases.
+RMIS Analysis allows the user to auto-generate and maintain lists of tag codes based on various criteria-such as morphological characteristics of the fish releases.
 RMIS Analysis also provides a means of organizing (grouping) tag codes and/or management-fisheries by various user-identified criteria and using the group definitions as units for aggregation in report output.